flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 ### Flameshot icon is visible in tray area but when I click on it nothing happens

 * First try the using the command `flameshot gui` in terminal.
-This does exactly what clicking on the tray icon does. (make sure can you see Flameshot icon in the tray area)
+This does exactly what clicking on the tray icon does (make sure can you see Flameshot icon in the tray area).

 * If the step above didn't work:
     1. Open 3 terminals